 5 authors explore European identity and 6 artists bring their work to life on the stage in a participatory performance which invites the audience to question their own conceptions of European identity.

-World Crisis Theatre proposed a meeting of professional artists and young people coming from different countries in Europe.
-Their common goal was the creation of two plays dealing with the 2008 financial crisis and its consequences all over Europe, together with organising public activities.
+World Crisis Theatre proposes a meeting of professional artists and young people coming from different countries in Europe.
+Their common goal was the creation of two plays dealing with the 2008 financial crisis and its consequences all over Europe, as well as the organisation of public activities.